- Comprehensive eye examination

 Digital Fundus Photography

-without having to shine a bright light in your eye for as long as we did
+to shine a bright light in your eye for as long as we did previously.

-previously.
-When performed in conjunction with your routine eye
+When performed in conjunction with your routine eye examination we

-examination we can observe and monitor the smallest changes much
+can observe and monitor the smallest changes much earlier than with

 It is designed to take a photograph of the interior and/or anterior surface

 of the eye, including the retina, (light-sensitive tissue lining the inner

 surface of the eye), optic disc (the point at which the blood vessels enter

 the eye and optic nerve is attached), and macula (which is your central